About Chaldeans from Iraq

 In the Chaldean culture, Church and family are a central focus of Chaldean life.
 Family takes precedent over individual needs.
 Family honor is very important.
 Social contacts between Chaldean families are frequent and close and it extends not only to immediate family but also to more distant relatives.
 The family plays a big role in supporting new immigrants; aiding them to this country and helping them adjust once they arrived in the United States.
 Additionally Chaldeans have a great work ethic.
 Majority of Chaldeans work long hours striving to become good citizens.

-I have been working with Chaldeans and Middle Eastern clients for more than fourteen years.
+I have been working with Chaldeans and Middle Eastern clients since 1997until current time.
 I have had the pleasure of connecting them to resources and orienting them to the new culture.
 As a Licensed Clinical Social Worker, I specialize in trauma, mood disorders, anxiety disorders, and domestic violence.
 As a trauma therapist, I have been working with Chaldeans and Muslims who have been tortured in Iraq, evicted from their homes, and had to relocate and leave everything behind in a moments notice.
 The majority of the refugees that arrived in the last seven years have been struggling to adjust to this country.
 They have been having difficulty finding a job, accessing health care, paying for rent and making ends meet.
 This has been a major dilemma especially for middle aged, single and elderly Chaldean refugees from Iraq.

 For more information about my services, please go to About Me page.

 For further information about Chaldeans, please go to Kaldu.org.